 Iberian pigs, black in colour, come from a long line of pigs going back to wild boars imported by the Phoenicians.
 Today, there are dozens of varieties scattered throughout the peninsula.
 In Spain, there are 5 main designations of origin for ham and Iberian cured meats, of which Denominación de Origen (D.O.) " is particularly special Jamón de Jabugo".

-Cured meats, indicated below, only come from the DO of Jabugo.
+Cured meats, indicated below, come from the DO of Jabugo and Los Pedroches.
 The area of the denomination extends into the Natural Park of the Sierra de Aracena and Picos de Aroche, near the town of Jabugo.
 The climate is ideal for curing, since the summer is dry but not too hot and the winter is mild with moist and salty air coming from the Atlantic Ocean, 100km further south.

 Iberian acorn ham - Jamón ibérico de bellota

 This is a product par excellence, also called Pata Negra, recognised as one of the best hams in the world by the most prestigious gourmets.
 These are hams that come only from free-range Iberian pigs, raised in the "Dehesa" (meadow) and fed exclusively acorns and natural herbs during the fattening period.

 The hams are prepared slowly and traditionally, with a curing process in unique conditions - in the microclimate of the Sierra de Huelva.
 Fully controlled by the Denominación de Origen, all hams are numbered and certified.